OJWatson/hrp2malaRia/README.md

 ## Demonstration

 We can demonstrate this by simulating 2 populations of 2000 individuals.
-Each population starts with 10% frequencey of hrp2 deletions.
+Each population starts with 10% frequency of hrp2 deletions.
 One population only uses RDTs, whereas the other uses 70% RDTs, as well as not adhering to a negative RDT result and still treating patients.
 Both populations have an annual EIR of 1.